 As discussed in the previous post, the Verbal Ability sections on the CAT and other tests end up testing aspirants’ general command over the language as much as the test-specific practice they have put in.
 So how does one improve one’s command over the language?
 How does one improve one’s reading speed?
 How does one widen the range of one’s vocabulary?

-Well the simple, boring & cliched answer — Reading, reading and more reading.
-There is no better way to build a solid vocabulary, a competitive reading speed and more importantly the General Awareness required to crack the WAT-GD-PI rounds of the IIMs.
+Well, the simple, boring & cliched answer — Reading, reading and more reading.
+There is no better way to build a solid vocabulary, a competitive reading speed and more importantly the General Awareness required cracking the WAT-GD-PI rounds of the IIMs.

-Here is a sampling of the kind of PI questions posed in this year.
+Here is a sampling of the kind of PI questions posed in the last few years.

 - What is BREXIT?

 - What is the difference between MAKE IN INDIA and STARTUP INDIA?

 - What is the difference between FDI and FII?